marcyves/100-days-of-code/log.md

 ### Day 14: May 13, 2018
 Clean up login page
 Learned to place sticky bootstrap footer at bottom of page

+### Day 15: May 19, 2018
+Better column positioning, removed large left margin.
+Made a 1-click grading page.
+I used a PHP Array in the grading FORM in order to put only 1 button to submit the whole stuff instead of one button per team.
+Small change but huge usability improvement.